 The main benefit of this setup is avoid unnecessary DB failovers if something happens with service (public) IP/network and vice versa.

 Possible cases are:

 - Public interface/network goes down at Primary server.
 In this case, services + service IP are moved to Standby (replication/private interface remains running at Primary server).

 - Private interface/network goes down at Primary server.
 In this case, DB is switched to Standby (services + service IP will stay at Primary server).

 - Primary server goes down, In such a case, both services + service IP and DB are switched to Standby server (usual Active Failover).
 That's because both private and public interfaces are unavailable on Primary server.

 Passive Failover/Warm Standby/Manual failover (geographical distribution model)

-The Sippy Standby license can be configured for geographical redundancy to provide a secondary peripheral instance of Sippy in the event of a catastrophic failure within your primary/production network.
+The Sippy Standby server can be configured for geographical redundancy to provide a secondary peripheral instance of Sippy in the event of a catastrophic failure within your primary/production network.
 A warm-standby model is requiring a manual intervention in the event of failure to switchover normal operations to the Standby server.
 The advantage of this model in comparison to the hot standby configuration is that there is a possibility to maintain the Primary and Standby servers in geographically disperse networks and replicate data between each other.
 The notable disadvantage of this model is that there is an impossibility to employ the automatic failover and service IP which is the same for Primary and Standby in a hot standby model.

 Under normal operating conditions, the designated primary Sippy Softswitch server handles all normal traffic and operational procedures.